uvatoc/uvatoc.github.io/src/content/post/openhelp.md

 discussions (this is mainly to be able to use the waiting room to have private discussions when desirable; if you connect to the zoom room and are not invited in immediately, I will try to send you a message, but you might have to wait for this to finish).
+(Note: if you want to arrange a private meeting with me at a different time, use [_https://davidevans.youcanbook.me/_](https://davidevans.youcanbook.me/).)